 How To Make Christmas Sustainable

-Is is possible to make your Christmas sustainable this year?
-Christmas is a time of celebration and cheer, but it can also be a time of excess and waste.
-Excessive waste is generated during the Christmas season including food scraps, wrapping paper, unwanted gifts, decorations, Christmas trees and more.
+Christmas is a time of celebration and cheer, it is a time of giving and spending quality time with loved ones.
+However, the sad reality is, that excessive waste is generated during the Christmas season including food scraps, wrapping paper, unwanted gifts, decorations, Christmas trees and more.

 Reuse Old Decorations